AllenInstitute/ecephys_spike_sorting/README.md

 In **create_input_json.py**, be sure to set these paths and parameters for your system:

 - ecephys_directory: parent directory that contains the modules directory
 - kilosort_repository
 - KS2ver -- needs to be set to '2.5' or '2.0', and be correct for the repository
 - npy_matlab_repository
 - catGTPath: contains the CatGT.exe file
 - cWaves_path: contains the C_Waves.exe file
 - tPrimePath: contains the TPrime.exe file
+- kilosort_output_temp (see note below)

-- kilosort_output_temp: for the kilosort residual file, also temporary copies of the config and master file.
-With kilosort 2.5, this "temporary" file -- which has been drift corrected-- may be used for manual curation in phy.
+>>> Note: The kilosort_output_temp folder contains the kilosort residual file and also temporary copies of the config and master file.
+With kilosort 2.5, this "temporary" file--which has been drift corrected--may be used for manual curation in phy.
 If you want it to be kept available, set the parameter ks_copy_fproc=1; then a copy will be made with the kilosort output and the params.py adjusted automatically.

 Other “mostly constant” parameters in **create_input_json.py**:

 - Most Kilosort2 parameters.
 - kilosort post processing params
 - quality metrics params

 Read through the parameter list for **create_input_json.py** to see which parameters are already passed in and therefore settable per run from a calling pipeline script.
 These currently include the threshold parameter for Kilosort, switches to include postprocessing steps within Kilosort, and radii (in um) to define the extent of templates and regions for calculating quality metrics.
 These radii are converted to sites in **create_input_json.py** using the probe type read from the metadata.